A neglected Mongolian imperative

 The future form of the verb, -на (-нэ, -но, -нө) + interrogative уу / үү, can also be used to make direct polite requests (i.e., situated in the present, not in the future).
 It is commonly used in public signs or written notices.

-While absent from many grammars, this form is referred to in Juha A. Janhunen's Mongolian (2012) and in a paper on Negative imperative in modern Mongolian by Enkhjargal Dagvasumberel (2012), where it is treated as a 'negative imperative by sentence intonation' (өгүүлбэрийг аялгаар үгүйсгэн захирах).
-It is also found in Mongolian Language for Intermediate Students by Bayarmaa Khalzaa.
+The only sources that I have found it in are Mongolian Language for Intermediate Students by Bayarmaa Khalzaa, Juha A. Janhunen's Mongolian (2012), and a paper on Negative imperative in modern Mongolian by Enkhjargal Dagvasumberel (2012), where it is treated as a 'negative imperative by sentence intonation' (өгүүлбэрийг аялгаар үгүйсгэн захирах).

 My thanks to Арука багш and Болороо багш.